pnarwa/nano-capstone/README.md

-## The Amazon Rainforest : Tracking Deforestation with CNNs
+## The Amazon Rainforest : Tracking Deforestation

 ### Table of Contents